metauni/metauni.github.io/slt/index.md

 ## Schedule

 Each week there is a main session and a supplementary session.
-Dates are AEDT.

 * **13-1-22** (*Dan Murfet*): What is learning?
 Singularities and pendulums ([video](https://youtu.be/QZG40ZY5TeU)).
     * **Supplementary** (*Edmund Lau*): The Fisher information matrix ([video](https://youtu.be/yniLt7ONj28)).